 In the past, the golf tournament has been played at many of the Houston areas best courses.
 In the early years it was played at Memorial Golf Course, and was also played at Champions Golf Club, which is widely regarded as one of the better golf courses in Texas.
 As well, a couple of courses just outside the Houston city limits, Quail Valley and TPC at The Woodlands.

-Over the years the Shell Houston Open has had many great winners.
-Included in the list of winners of the Shell are great golfers like: Byron Nelson, Arnold Palmer, Gary Player, Curtis Strange, Fred Couples and Vijay Singh.
+Over the years the Houston Open has had many great winners.
+Included in the list of great golfers like: Byron Nelson, Arnold Palmer, Gary Player, Curtis Strange, Fred Couples and Vijay Singh.
 In fact, Palmer won the Shell Open twice and both Singh and Strange have won it three times each.

 Georgia native Russell Henley has locked up the final spot at the US Masters after surging to a three-stroke victory at the Houston Open in Texas.